 This is the one I’m currently using:

-- Handcrafted from genuine top grain leather: Each leather bound journal is specially designed and handmade from premium top grain leather.
-Artful hand stitching to create a timeless space for your thoughts
+- Handcrafted from genuine top grain leather: Each leather bound journal, is specially designed and handmade from premium top grain leather, so you can look like Arthur Morgan, John Winchester or whoever else you like.
+Artful hand stitching is used to create a timeless space for your thoughts.

 - Ideal size: Handheld, medium size (8 x 6 x 2 inches).
-Easily carry this vintage journal in your daily life and on your most exotic adventures.
-Features 2 bookmarks to help you easily keep track of important notes.
-Perfect for use as a prayer journal, writing journal, DnD notebook, poetry journal and more
+Easily carry this vintage journal in your daily life and on your most exotic travel adventures.
+Features 2 bookmarks and a strap closure to help you easily keep track of important notes.
+Perfect for use as a men’s diary, travel journal, sketchbook, military notebook, writing journal, DnD notebooks, and more.

-- Thick lined journal paper: 240 pages of thick, natural 115GSM kraft paper.
+- Thick lined journal paper: 240 pages of thick, natural 115GSM kraft paper prevents bleed through.
 Perfect for use with many pen types.
-Thick paper prevents bleed through.
 Pages are lined with 5.5mm spacing.
-Note: page count is 240 pages, 120 sheets
+Note: page count is 240 pages, 120 sheets.

 Another good option is the one I have used in the past: